 1. Extending Credit to Customers

-- Conduct credit checks before offering payment terms.
+- Conduct credit checks before offering payment terms to properly manage accounts receivable.

 - Define clear credit limits and terms.